 Consider custom help text for:

-- Specifying exact number of selections (e.g., "Select your top 3 choices")
+- Specifying an exact number of selections (e.g., "Select your top 3 choices")

 - Clarifying marking preferences (e.g., "Mark with X")